project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/171-charles-eisenstein-money-or-ecology-investors-have-to-make-a-choice-on-which-master-they-serve.md

 ---
-title: 171 Charles Eisenstein - Money or ecology: investors have to make a choice on which master they serve
+title: 171 Charles Eisenstein Money Or Ecology Investors Have To Make A Choice On Which Master They Serve
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-05-31)